Charles H. Lundquist College of Business

 The Charles H. Lundquist College of Business (also known as the Lundquist College of Business) is the University of Oregon's business school.
-Founded in 1914, the Lundquist College offers undergraduate degree programs in business administration and accounting, as well as MBA, Executive MBA, Master of Science in Sports Product Management, Master of Accounting, Master of Science in finance, and PhD graduate programs.
+Founded in 1914, the Lundquist College offers undergraduate degree programs in business administration and accounting, as well as MBA, Executive MBA, Master of Science in Sports Product Management, Master of Accounting, Master of Science in Finance, Master of Science in Management, and PhD graduate programs.
 These degree programs are supported by four departments (finance, management, marketing, and operations and business analytics) and one school of accounting.

 About

 The Lundquist College of Business draws strength from its links to the Pacific Rim and the distinctive qualities of Oregon culture: innovation, sustainability, active lifestyles, and financial stewardship.

 The college is accredited through the Association to Advance Collegiate Schools of Business (AACSB).
 Roughly 5% of the world's business schools have this accreditation.
 Additionally, the accounting program is also accredited though AACSB.

 The college is housed in the Lillis Business Complex.
 Completed in 2003, the facility's then state-of-the-art lighting system was once featured in a Wall Street Journal article.
 The college's current dean is Bruce Blonigen.
 Blonigen joined the Lundquist College as dean on July 15, 2022.

 The college is home to four centers of excellence (Center for Sustainable Business Practices, James H. Warsaw Sports Business Center, Lundquist Center for Entrepreneurship, and Cameron Center for Finance and Securities Analysis) that advance an "experiential learning" approach to business education.
 The Warsaw Sports Business Center was the first program of its kind housed within a U.S. college of business.
 Founded in 1993, the Warsaw Sports Business Center provides a platform for both research and education focused on the $500 billion sports business industry.
 In September 2021, Sports Business placed the Oregon MBA's sports business track (coordinated by the Warsaw Center) among the top seven sports programs in the world.

-Each year, the college's Lundquist Center for Entrepreneurship presents the New Venture Championship, an investment competition for graduate students that draws competitors from all over the world.
+From 1992 to 2022, the college's Lundquist Center for Entrepreneurship presented the New Venture Championship, an investment competition for graduate students that draws competitors from all over the world.
+In 2023, the Lundquist College of Business and the Lundquist Center for Entrepreneurship launched the Oregon Innovation Challenge to help students launch and fund ventures and projects.
+In 2025, 363 projects were submitted to the challenge, 90 teams pitched for funding, and the 30 top teams received a total of $150,000.

 The Department of Accounting offers a one-year Masters of Accounting (MAcc) program allowing accounting students to earn enough credits for CPA eligibility in the State of Oregon.
 In addition, the Beta Alpha Psi Chapter is the second oldest in the nation.